 Author Biographies

-Javier Zambrano, Consultorio privado
+Javier Zambrano, Private office

 Francisco Fernando Brandi Rigal, Centro de Salud Brandi Rigal S.C. – Monterrey, Mexico

-Luis Daniel Alviso de la Serna, Avalon Salud, Vinculacion Medica en Salud Mental - Ciudad de México, Mexico
+Luis Daniel Alviso de la Serna, Avalon Salud, Vinculacion Medica en Salud Mental.
+Ciudad de México, Mexico

 Gabriela Kanevsky, Janssen, Pharmaceutical Companies, Argentina